bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/process.md

 A: system_u:system_r:spc_t:s0
 {% endqna %}

+# selinux domain of &lt;process&gt; : string

+No documentation exists.

 # session id of &lt;process&gt; : integer

 Returns the ID of the session under which the process is running.